exercism/go/exercises/series/README.md

 [type assertions](https://tour.golang.org/methods/15).

+## Coding the solution

+Look for a stub file having the name series.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.